Unicoi County Commission discusses Tumbling Creek flooding, sheriff's department bonus during meeting - NewsBreak

 City issues burn ban, cyclist still in hospital

-KINGSPORT - Chris Vandagriff, Fire Marshal for the City of Kingsport, has issued a city wide burn ban take effect today October 25, 2022.
+KINGSPORT — Chris Vandagriff, fire marshal for Kingsport, has issued a citywide burn ban that took effect Tuesday.
 Due to dry conditions and lack of rainfall, all outdoor fires are prohibited and subject to fine.

 Scary Stories at Fort Watauga kicks off Halloween activities at Sycamore Shoals State Historic Park